 Vera and its surrounding areas have several camping sites that are open in the winter.
 Most of them have special winter offers as well as some periods in the winter can be quite busy it is advisable to make a reservation by visiting their websites.
 Some of these sites are listed below:

-- Weather: The winter weather in Vera (Spain) will normally be warm during the day and can be cold during the night.
+Weather: The fall, winter, and spring weather in Vera (Spain) will normally be warm during the day and can be cold during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Vera (Spain) you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.